narae-park/narae-park.github.io/index.md

 Welcome!

-I am a BK research professor at Korea University and a research affiliate of [the Population Wellbeing Initiative](https://sites.utexas.edu/pwi/).
+I am a BK research professor in the [Department of Economics](http://econ.korea.ac.kr/econ/) at Korea University and a research affiliate of [the Population Wellbeing Initiative](https://sites.utexas.edu/pwi/).

-I received my Ph.D. in Economics from Michigan State University.
-My primary fields of interest are health economics, development economics, labor economics, and demography.
+My primary fields of interest are demography, health economics, and labor economics.
+I earned my Ph.D. in Economics from Michigan State University and my B.S. in Materials Science and Engineering from Hanyang University.

 My CV is available [here](assets/cv/cv_parkn.pdf) (Last Updated: November 2023).